-- I also STRONGLY recommend that you keep your pup on NuVet vitamins throughout his life.
+- I also STRONGLY recommend that you keep your pup on NuVet supplements throughout his life.
 It will boost his immune system and keep him as healthy as possible.
 Our adults and pups are on NuVet and I wouldn't have it any other way.
 We are so fortunate to have consistently healthy adults and pups.
 You can order by phone or internet by clicking any NuVet link on this page.
 Dog food can only hold so many ingredients and NuVet is the best way to bridge the gap between average and optimal health for your dog.

 - Rope toys, hard rubber toys and stuffed toys are all acceptable.
 As soon as a stuffed toy starts to come apart, either sew it or throw it!
 No rawhide, no bones, not ever.

 - I like to have dog beds throughout the house.
 It's nice to train your pup to go to his bed when you are cooking, entertaining, etc and you don't want him underfoot.
 Dog beds can be washed easily but if he curls up on the same spot on the carpet, that's a much bigger project to clean.

 - In general, I suggest to pass by the treat section.
 You have a tiny puppy.
 He needs his nutrition from his food (not your table scraps either) so I over cook a piece of chicken, beef or venison, cut into 1/2" cubes and freeze.
 Take out 1 a day for a training session and tear into many tiny slivers.
-Also treats may upset his stomach and besides that, you don't want him nibbling at your hand every time you go to pet him because he is expecting a treat.
+Too many treats may upset his stomach and also, you don't want him nibbling at your hand every time you go to pet him because he is expecting a treat.
 If you prefer to buy treats, the ONLY Royal Flush Havanese approved treats on the market are Life's Abundance Tasty Rewards.
 They have a great smell that will get your canin's attention for successful training and they aren't empty calorie junk treats.
 They are tasty and made from wholesome ingredients.